 “If [the being of ‘Nature’] as ready-to-hand is disregarded, this ‘Nature’ itself can be discovered and defined simply in its pure presence-at-hand.
 But when this happens, the Nature which ‘stirs and strives’, which assails us and enthralls us as landscape, remains hidden.
 The botanist’s plants are not the flowers of the hedgerow; the ‘source’ which the geographer establishes for a river is not the ‘springhead in the dale’.”
 (SZ ¶15)

 This may be just me, but I do not think that this treats the ‘botanist’ or the ‘geographer’ as they ought to be treated, even as stereotypes.
 It isn’t obvious to me that people don’t habitually relate whatever specific, theoretical knowledge they may have to a more widely shared cultural background—’folk knowledge’, the “springhead in the dale”—still less that they are somehow incapable of it.
 But more than that: when I listen to what the best communicators in science say, I have no sense that they experience the world as some abstract, colourless, lifeless thing.
 The converse: you sense that for people immersed in their sciences, their respect for and appreciation of nature is only deepened by their work.
-Not only Heideggerians may experience the numinous (if some want to call it that).
+Not only Heideggerians may experience the numinous (if you want to call it that).

 (3) The ‘calculative order’